 Do you share our images or films?

 That completely depends on whether or not you want me to share them.
-Of course, as a birth photographer, I think all birth stories are immensely beautiful and deserve to be seen and appreciated… But I also understand that some families would like to keep their images or films private.
+Of course, I think all birth stories are immensely beautiful and deserve to be seen and appreciated… But I also understand that some families would like to keep their images or films private.
 That is totally okay!
 We will discuss your preferences when we meet during your pregnancy, and I will check in with you again after your baby’s birth, once I deliver any images.
 I never share or use any images, video clips, or films without obtaining your permission first.

 When should we book you?